daveyoon64/joekelly/README.md

-# joekelly: A JavaScript Maze Visualizer
+# joekelly: Pathfinding Algorithm Visualizer
 ## Description
-- This project will visualize several popular binary tree algorithms that can be used to generate and solve random mazes.
+- This project will visualize several popular pathfinding algorithms.

 ## How to run
 1. Run ```npm start``` in the joekelly directory